ExpediaGroup/corc/README.md

         .build();

 ##Reading transactional Hive tables
-Corc also supports the reading of datasets that underpin [transactional Hive tables](https://cwiki.apache.org/confluence/display/Hive/Hive+Transactions).
+Corc also supports the reading of [ACID datasets](http://orc.apache.org/docs/acid.html) that underpin [transactional Hive tables](https://cwiki.apache.org/confluence/display/Hive/Hive+Transactions).
 However, for this to work effectively with an active Hive table you must provide your own lock management.
 We intend to make this functionality available in the [cascading-hive](https://github.com/HotelsDotCom/cascading-hive/tree/acid) project.
 When reading the data you may optionally include the virtual `RecordIdentifer` column, also known as the `ROW__ID` column, with one of the following approaches:

 1. Add a field named '`ROW__ID`' to your `Fields` definition.
 This must be of type `org.apache.hadoop.hive.ql.io.RecordIdentifier`.
 For convenience you can use the constant `OrcFile#ROW__ID` with some fields arithmetic: `Fields myFields = Fields.join(OrcFile.ROW__ID, myFields);`.
 2. Use the `OrcFile.source().prependRowId()` option.
 Be sure to exclude the `RecordIdentifer` column from your `typeInfo` instance.
 The `ROW__ID` field will be added to your tuple stream automatically.